ShaunCurtis/Blazr.IRepository/Readme.md

 3. All standard Data I/O uses a single Data Broker.

-4. CQS practices and patterns creep into the design.
+4. CQS Requests, Results and Handler patterns are used in the design.

 ## Nomenclature, Terminology and Practices